-- we do find many are faulty when we receive them from the supplier in the USA - we return these to the supplier, we do not sell them.
+- we do find that many are faulty when we receive them from the supplier in the USA.
+We return these to the supplier, we do not sell them.
 Unlike other companies, we open and test every one thoroughly!
 That's why we have such a low level or returns; that's why we have such good feedback.

 A pen-probe is included with your purchase, if you want a spare, click on View Optional Extras.
 A pen-probe is guaranteed for one month.

 The pen-probe is like a felt pen, if you don't replace the cap firmly it dries out.
 The manufacturers say it will give "up to a few thousand tests" (which could mean any number less than this).
 They also say it should be replaced after a year (a year from the date on its sticker).

 - The KEE tests on average about 40 items a day and the probe lasts about 6 months, 5000 tests.
 The solution in the probe outlasts the tip which becomes soiled from testing scrap.
 We replace the probe when reliability drifts and more regular calibration is required with our 18ct control sample.

 - We get around 3 months and test around 10 times a day, often 15 times a day.
 Overall we think they last well.